 Skip to content

-Websites traditionally rely on web crawlers to correctly identify themselves via the User-Agent header field and follow robots.txt rules.
-However, in practice, many crawlers do not follow these conventions, often spoofing well-known crawlers or ignoring the restrictions defined in the robots.txt file.
+Websites traditionally rely on web crawlers to correctly identify themselves via the User-Agent header and follow robots.txt rules.
+In practice, many crawlers spoof well-known agents or ignore the restrictions defined in robots.txt.

-Using RSL, websites can enforce stricter control over their content usage rights by blocking crawlers that have not obtained a free or paid license from an RSL License Server.
-When a crawler requests a page that is managed by an RSL license from your website, it must include a valid RSL License Token for the page in the HTTP header using the new proposed License RFC 7235 HTTP Authentication scheme.
-This ensures that only licensed crawlers that have agreed to the terms of your RSL license can access your content.
+With RSL, websites can enforce stricter control over their content usage by blocking crawlers that have not obtained a license (free or paid) from an RSL License Server.
+When a crawler requests a page covered by an RSL license on your site, it must include a valid RSL License Token in the Authorization header using the new License scheme within the HTTP Authentication framework (RFC 7235).

 Example Code: Defining a Crawling License

-Below is an example RSL license file that specifies that crawlers must first obtain a free license from the RSL license server at https://rslstandard.org/api:
+Below is an RSL license file specifying that crawlers must first obtain a free license and associated <license_token> from the RSL license server at https://api.rslcollective.org:

 xml